 - Allow access to internal applications

-When employees first access the Intranet, you want to WOW them with how great it looks, as well as how simple and easy it is to navigate and find what they’re looking for.
-Some best practices for building out your Home Page can be found on our Help Center.
+When employees first access the intranet (read digital workplace), you want to WOW them with how great it looks, as well as how simple and easy it is to navigate and find what they’re looking for.
+Some best practices for building out your Home Page are available on our Help Center.